h2oai/h2ogpt/docs/README_offline.md

 TRANSFORMERS_OFFLINE=1 python generate.py --gradio_offline_level=2 --share=False
 ```

 NOTE: If set `--prepare_offline_level=2` for first online call, h2oGPT will get standard models for offline use, but that may be more than you require.
-One can tune the code `../src/prepare_offline.py` to get only the models you require.
+You can tune the code `../src/prepare_offline.py` to get only the models you require.

 ### Easy Way: